 Successful candidates will demonstrate evidence of a commitment to equity and inclusion through their research, teaching, and/or service.
 We ask that all applicants include a Diversity Statement with their application package.
 A guide to writing this statement can be found at SJSU Diversity Statement Guidelines, along with information about how these statements will be evaluated.

 - A Ph.D. in Clinical or Counseling Psychology from an APA-accredited university, with training as a clinical scientist or scientist-practitioner, by August 2024

 - Either a licensed psychologist or license-eligible in California by the position start date, with the expectation of licensure within 2-3 years of hire (details on California licensure available at psychology.ca.gov).

 - Demonstrated scholarly productivity in the area of clinical psychology.

-- Applicants should demonstrate an understanding of and ability to effectively support the educational goals of a socially and economically diverse student population as might have been gained in multicultural/cross-cultural study, training, teaching, and other comparable experience.
+- Demonstrate an awareness of and sensitivity to the educational goals of a socially and economically diverse student population as might have been gained in cross-cultural study, training, teaching, and other comparable experience.

 Priority will be given to candidates who possess one or more of the following:

 - Ability to work effectively in a collegial atmosphere of shared governance.

 - Commitment to seeking external funding to support research-related activities and/or to enhance student learning.

 San José State University is a teaching institution that values mentored research.
 This position involves duties related to teaching, research, and service to the Department and University.